How to Fix a Buick Check Engine Light that Stays On

-Check engine light may come on due to something as simple as a loose or defective gas cap.
-It can also indicate a more serious engine problem, transmission issue, or EVAP leak.
+The CEL may come on due to something as simple as a loose or defective gas cap.
+It can also indicate a more serious problem, such as a transmission issue or an EVAP leak.

-The check engine light does not provide much information on what is wrong with the vehicle.
-This guide will teach you how to read the fault codes yourself using an OBD-II scanner.
+The check engine light alone will not tell you what is wrong with your car.
+The easiest and fastest way to find what is wrong under the hood is by reading fault codes.
+This guide will teach you how to read these fault codes yourself using an OBD-II scanner.

 Symptoms